error-try-again/QRGen/README.md

 # fullstack-qr-generator
 The script automates the process of setting up a Node.js backend with Express and a React frontend with TypeScript for a QR code generation application.
-A React frontend provides a UI for data entry/QR generation/Downloads.